We would all like more website traffic – without having to write new blog posts or think of post titles or need to build

 - Is the keyword on the left is a hyperlink – it will be blue coloured?
 You can click it and retrieve more information about that keyword – ranking, click-through rate, and clicks.

 - Impressions: This is listing the amount of times that this page has appeared in Google when someone has searched for this keyword.
 I hope that the highest impressions is for your target keywords for the page.

 - Clicks: this records the amount of people that have visited your website via this page using this keyword.

 Check Ranking, Visitor Numbers, Bounce Rate

 A blog post is not just a piece of filler content.
 I like every post to rank in Google for a set of keywords that drive more visitors to my business.
 Therefore I like to track the rankings of all the keywords, I use Advanced Web Ranking for this – but there are various tools on the market.

 Along with ranking, I keep a track of the visitor numbers and bounce rate of each post.
 Your bounce rate is very important, if this gets too high across your site this is one of the issues that is penalised by Google Panda.

 Longer blog posts rank higher in Google.
 It is worth experimenting by re-writing a couple of posts and checking the before and after rankings, bounce rate, and visitor numbers.
 Remember to add similar posts at the bottom of each post using one of the many WordPress plugins.

 I expect that after writing blog posts for six months or a year and interacting on social media you will have built up a greater presence on your networks.
 These are people who generally have not read your earlier posts.

 Re-writing blog posts and sharing them again helps you by getting greater exposure on social.
-I believe that the links from social, more so Google+ help with the ranking pages.
+I believe that the links from social do help rankings.
 Remember to share the new post more than once over a few days.